10 healthy veggie side dishes straight from the fall garden

 marrakesh carrot salad easy healthy side dish recipes

-by Sprouted Kitchen
+Photo courtesy of Sprouted Kitchen

 #7: Roasted Parsnip Soup with Apple and Rosemary

 One of my first memories of my husband is from the farm where we met.
 We spent an early spring day digging up wild parsnip side by side and talking in the bright sun.
-The chef that night really wanted the roots for a special dish she wanted to serve for Passover.
+The chef that night really wanted the roots for a special dish to serve for Passover.

 While overwintered parsnips are a special treat in early spring, I also like to eat them in fall and winter.
 They’re easy to find at our local farmers markets and grocery stores.
 This recipe is a paired with a ramp pesto, but it also a great excuse to use the garlic scape pesto you froze in summer!